Here’s What to Do When Your Unpaid Medical Bills Are Sent to Collections

 But I’m not the only one who’s faced this issue.
 More than 43 million Americans have medical debt, according to a December 2014 Consumer Financial Protection Bureau report.

-More recently, a FINRA Investor Education Foundation study found that one in five Americans with medical insurance — that’s me — have unpaid, past-due medical bills.
+A 2016 FINRA Investor Education Foundation study found that one in five Americans with medical insurance — that’s me — have unpaid, past-due medical bills.
 Of the 13% of Americans without medical insurance, 29% have unpaid bills.

 After I paid my past-due bill, my 20-year-old self began piecing memories together.